AdiaLoveTrance/AlexNet/README.md

 # AlexNet
-use tensorflow to implement AlexNet
+Use tensorflow to implement AlexNet